General Information

 - Military records

 Public institutions are required by law to presume that dependent applicants and students are applying for domicile based on the information from a supporting parent.
 The review process generally begins with a review of the responses to the parent questions on the application.
-If the student is defined as independent (see below), or a parent is not a citizen, permanent resident, or does not have a visa permitting domicile, then an applicant or student may still be eligible for in-state tuition through his or her own domicile.
+If the student is defined as independent (see below), or a parent is not a citizen, permanent resident, or does not have a visa permitting domicile, then an applicant or student may still be eligible for in-state tuition through an established domicile.

 Dependent Students

 According to the Guidelines, a “dependent student means one who is listed as a dependent on the federal or state income tax return of the parent or legal guardian or who receives substantial financial support from the spouse, parent, or legal guardian.”
-The presumption is that a student under the age of 24 on the date of the alleged entitlement receives substantial financial support from the parent or legal guardian and therefore is a dependent on the parent or legal guardian, unless the student
+The presumption is that if a student is under the age of 24 on the date of the alleged entitlement and still receives substantial financial support from the parent or legal guardian, then the student is the parent’s or legal guardian’s dependent unless the student

 - is a veteran or an active duty member of the U.S. armed forces;